-Table 16.
+Table 17.
 Tablespace Properties Alarms

 Name Description Status Indicates the current status of the tablespace - Online or Offline.
 PDB In multitenant architectures, shows the pluggable database that was listed beside the selected tablespace in the Tablespaces Summary table.
-Extent Management Indicates the method used for managing extents in this tablespace: DICTIONARY - within the Oracle data dictionary LOCAL - within the tablespace itself Allocation Type The type of extent allocation to be used for this tablespace.
+Extent Management Indicates the method used for managing extents in this tablespace: • DICTIONARY - within the Oracle data dictionary • LOCAL - within the tablespace itself Allocation Type The type of extent allocation to be used for this tablespace.
 USER - allocates extents as per the storage clause provided with the object or defaulted at tablespace level.
 UNIFORM - allocates the uniform sizes for the extents.
 SYSTEM - automatically allocates system-generated extent sizes.
 Force Logging Indicates if the tablespace is in Force Logging mode, which logs all changes to all objects in the tablespace, except changes to temporary segments.
 The possible values are Yes and No. Logging Indicates if a redo log is to be generated for the tablespace.
-The possible values are Logging and No. Segment Space Indicates how free and used segments are managed.
-Management MANUAL - using free lists AUTOMATIC - using bitmaps Default Table Compression Indicates the status of default table compression; either Enabled or Disabled.
-Retention Indicates if unexpired undo blocks are retained in the tablespace.
-NOT APPLY - used for tablespaces other than the undo tablespace.
-GUARANTEE - applies only to undo tablespaces.
-NOGUARANTEE - applies only to undo tablespaces.
-Big File Indicates if the tablespace is a BIGFILE tablespace (Yes) or a small file tablespace (No).
-BIGFILE tablespaces are supported only for locally managed tablespaces with automatic segment-space management.
-Block Size The size of the memory block used by this tablespace in megabytes.
-Encrypted Indicates whether the tablespace data is encrypted (Yes) or not (No).
+The possible values are Logging and No .
+Segment Space Management Indicates how free and used segments are managed. • MANUAL - using free lists • AUTOMATIC - using bitmaps Default Table Compression Indicates the status of default table compression; either Enabled or Disabled.